 Renting a car pays if you need not only to get from the airport but if you are going to make more journeys in the upcoming days.
 Cars with a driver have a fixed rate CZK 550 regardless of the circumstances, such as when you arrive or where you live in Prague and whether your flight is delayed.
 In comparison with the taxi, this is definitely worth it.

 What will you choose?

 Public transport is definitely the cheapest way to travel about Prague.
-At the same time it is a very uncomfortable way to travel, especially over longer distances or with luggage.
-Therefore it seems an interesting alternative to rent a vehicle with a driver, which conveniently takes you to wherever you wish.
+At the same time, it is a very uncomfortable way to travel, especially over long distances or with luggage.
+Therefore it seems an interesting alternative to rent a vehicle with a driver, conveniently taking you to wherever you wish.
 The service will also be useful in situations such as weddings, corporate events and organizing corporate meetings.

 Taxis in Prague do not have a good reputation, yet you may need their services.
 They are worth using, especially for very short distances.
-The last option – renting a car – is welcome when you are going to make several journeys in a row.
+The last option – renting a car – is welcome when you will make several journeys in a row.